 Worship is central to who we are as people of God.
-It is where we are fed, filled, and sent out.
+It is where we are found, formed, fed, and freed.

 - We worship at 9:45am on Sunday mornings.